Nearly 1 in 30 clinical trials, including cancer research, affected by NIH cuts, paper says

 Trials that were active and not recruiting, where participants may have been receiving interventions, had a total of 74,311 patients enrolled in them, the researchers said.

 The researchers looked at the trial details to learn more about what kind of research was being interrupted.
 Trials conducted outside the U.S. were disproportionately affected, and within the United States, the Northeast had the highest rate of interrupted trials.
-Over 115 trials studying cancer were interrupted, as well as 97 trials that looked at infectious disease.
+More than 115 trials studying cancer were interrupted, as well as 97 trials that looked at infectious diseases.
 Trials studying cardiovascular diseases, mental health and reproductive health were also affected.

 Jena warned that the interruptions could lead to "avoidable waste" and "impact the future willingness of patients to participate in trials."